tildearrow/furnace/doc/4-instrument/fm-esfm.md

 ## macros

-these macros allow you to control several parameters of FM per tick.
+these macros allow you to control several parameters of FM on each tick.

 ## OP1-OP4 Macros